Number and Rate of Fatalities involving Commercial Motor Vehicles -1e

 Measurement and Data Collection:

-Missouri law enforcement agencies submit a vehicle accident report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
+Missouri law enforcement agencies submit a vehicle crash report form to the Missouri State Highway Patrol to be entered into a statewide traffic crash database.
 The database automatically updates MoDOT’s crash database system, which is a part of the Transportation Management System.
-The fatal rate on the chart displays the annual fatality rate per 100 million miles traveled for commercial motor vehicles for these same crashes.
-The targets are based on a 13% improvement rate from the Missouri Commercial Vehicle Safety Plan for 2022.
+The fatal rates on the charts display the annual fatality and injury rates per 100 million vehicle miles traveled for commercial motor vehicles for these same crashes.
+The 2024 target was based on a 8.8% improvement rate from the Missouri Commercial Vehicle Safety Plan for 2024 as part of a long-term goal to achieve zero fatalities by the end of 2030.

 Results Driver